 They Changed It, Now It Sucks: From what was revealed in the trailers, plenty of complaints arose that the candidates are too old, that Mazer Rackham's battle was at Jupiter instead of Earth, that Ender's training at the Battle School is too short, etc. This, of course, escalated with the movie itself, which cut other elements like Valentine and Peter's side-plot, most of Dragon Army's career, most of Ender's jeesh, and the epilogue where Ender writes his book The Hive Queen.

 On top of this is that, due to time constraints, characterization was dropped in favor of getting the critical details inserted appropriately.
-It also violates Show, Don't Tell (ironically, given the medium) by having Ender mention that Command School had been going on for months, where he and his team were going at it every day - so Petra's Heroic BSOD in the middle of one fight is completely omitted, and Ender's reaction at the final simulation was vastly different than in the book.note In the novel, it's portrayed as him getting fed up with the vindictive cruelty he sees from the adults in forcing them into a hopeless fight, and wanting to do something so repugnant in the simulation that he'd get kicked out.
-In the movie, he cheered alongside his jeesh for overcoming impossible odds in the simulation
+It also violates Show, Don't Tell (ironically, given the medium) by having Ender mention that Command School had been going on for months, where he and his team were going at it every day - so Petra's Heroic BSOD in the middle of one fight is completely omitted, and Ender's reaction at the final simulation was vastly different than in the book.note In the novel, it's portrayed as him getting fed up with the vindictive cruelty he sees from the adults in forcing them into a hopeless fight, and trying to cross the Moral Event Horizon in order to flunk out.
+In the movie, he cheered alongside his jeesh for overcoming impossible odds in the simulation.